Dobby43/Master-Thesis/README.md

 Your slicing engine is now set up for remote slicing.

 ### Rhinoceros 3D
-To execute the code and visualize the sliced G-Code as well as the printbed and Robot [Rhinoceros 8](https://www.rhino3d.com/download/) or higher is required.
+To execute the code and visualize the sliced G-Code as well as the printbed and Robot [Rhinoceros 8](https://www.rhino3d.com/download/) is required.
 It might be possible to open the generated `.3dm` files with an older version, although this has not been tested.

 ### Microsoft Word